 Below is information for current litters and confirmed pregnancies.
 Contact us at firstname.lastname@example.org or call/text (706) 461-3956 to inquire about available puppies or get on our waitlist.
-Please note that our waitlist is long, and we may not be able to accommodate every person on the very next litter.
 See the Great Pyrenees tab to see Terms of Sale and more information about our Livestock Guardian Dogs.

 Below is a comparison of what we offer with AKC Full Registration and AKC Limited Registration.
 This photo is for REFERENCE ONLY, and our Terms of Sale and Puppy Purchase Agreement should be consulted for warranty details and conditions.